ipwill/nodejs-auth-starter/README.md

 *   **Security:** Helmet for CSRF protection and secure HTTP headers.
 *   **Configuration:** Webpack configuration included.

-**Data Access:**

-User data is stored in `better-sqlite3` and can be accessed via standard SQLite queries.

-**2FA Notes:**

-MailHog is configured for local testing.
-A production-ready mail server is required for actual deployments.

-**JWT (JSON Web Token) Implementation:**

-This project utilizes JWT for secure user authentication.
-Upon successful login, the server issues a JWT to the client.
-This token is then included in subsequent requests to protected resources, allowing the server to verify the user's identity without requiring repeated authentication.

 ## Setup

 1. **Clone the repository:**